 The first Jewish cemetery

-was established with the institution of the ghetto
+was established at the same time as the ghetto

-Today there are two Jewish sections.
-The oldest is accessed from the main gate; the entrance is marked with a marble portal on which are commemorated the names of the Genoese Jews deported to death camps.
-Inside, simple graves lie alongside more elaborate structures, influenced by the style of non-Jewish gravestones.
-When it became overcrowded, this 19th-Century area was supplemented with a second field, situated in the vicinity on a higher level.
+Currently there are two Jewish sections in the cemetery: the oldest is accessed from the main entrance that has a marble portal listing of the names of the Genoese Jews deported to death camps.
+Inside, simple graves lie alongside more elaborate ones, influenced by the style of non-Jewish funeral monuments.
+When there was no longer any space in this section, a second field, near a cliff, higher up, was added to the 19th-Century one.

 Daily 7.30 am – 5.00 pm

 December 25 and Easter: 7.30 am – 1.00 pm

 Saturdays and Jewish holidays, January 1st and 6th, Easter Monday, June 24, August 15, December 26.